martin-sicho/DrugEx/README.md

 DrugEx RELEASE NOTES
 ====================

+**ATTENTION**: This is a modified version of DrugEx that should be consistent with the method published by the original authors.
+However, it contains quite a few changes from the original so you are encouraged to review the development history before using this.
+Here are the integrated changes so far:
+   1. Changes made by [@cthoyt](https://github.com/XuhanLiu/DrugEx/pull/3) to make the code installable with pip and makes DrugEx scripts available through CLI.
+   2. Fixes mentioned in PR [#3](https://github.com/XuhanLiu/DrugEx/pull/7).
+   3. Wraps the DrugEx core functionality with an API for easier integration with other software packages.
+An automatic download of molecules from ChEMBL was also added.

 DrugEx (Drug Explorer): An explaration strategy improves the diversity of de novo drug design using deep reinforcement learning

 By Xuhan Liu & Gerard J.P. van Westen, on November 1st 2018